-Operating expenditures are direct costs incurred by the Corporation, such as legal fees, financial advisory fees, printing costs, trustee fees, letter of credit/liquidity fees, remarketing agent fees, broker-dealer fees, arbitrage rebate calculation fees, and other related costs.
+Operating expenditures are direct costs incurred by the Corporation, such as legal fees, financial advisory fees, printing costs, trustee fees, arbitrage rebate calculation fees, and other related costs.
 Operating expenditures are paid from monies received from the State and earnings from their investments.
 Staff support is provided by the State without cost to the Corporation.

-The Corporation utilizes the full accrual basis of accounting, which focuses on changes in total economic resources, in the preparation of the Corporation-wide financial statements.
+The Corporation utilizes the full accrual basis of accounting, which focuses on changes in total economic resources, in the preparation of the Corporation-wide financial statement.
 Under the full accrual basis of accounting, changes in long-term assets and deferred outflows of resources and liabilities and deferred inflows of resources are incorporated into the financial statements.
-Since the fund financial statements are prepared using a different method of measuring revenues and expenditures and a different basis of accounting than the Corporation-wide financial statements, an adjustments column is presented to convert the fund basis financial statements into the Corporation-wide financial statements.
+Since the fund financial statements are prepared using a different method of measuring revenues and expenditures and a different basis of accounting than the Corporation-wide financial statement, an adjustments column is presented to convert the fund basis financial statements into the Corporation-wide financial statement.